Kassouley/gpuXmm/README.md

 - take in argument two output file and a matrix size
 - Check if the two output files are the same and if not, give the max error between these two files

-graph-gen-measure.py :
+plot_gen_measure.py :
-- take in argument a matrix size, an output file from the measure script, a output png file and a time metric (ms or rdtsc)
+- take in argument a metric format ("GFLOPS/s", "RDTSC-Cycle" or "Time (ms)"), an csv like output file from the measure script and a file name (.png)
 - Generate a graph based on benchmark outputs from the measure script

-graph-gen-warmup.py :
+plot_gen_rankupdate.py :
-- take in argument a matrix size, an output file from the calibrate script, a output png file and a time metric (ms or rdtsc)
+- take in argument an output file from the rank-update script and a file name (.png)
-- Generate a graph based on calibration outputs from the calibrate script
+- Generate a graph based on rank-update outputs from the rank-update script

 ## Kernel List